 5. Try a Different Motivation Style

-You may not always be motivated or inspired—and yet, you still need to be productive on a day-to-day basis.
+You may not always be motivated or inspired, but you still need to be productive daily.
 If your old tactics are no longer working, or you can’t seem to “force” yourself to get the work done, it’s time to take a look at how you’re motivating yourself and make a change.

 “What drives us to stay motivated is as individual as who we are, so you need to tailor a motivational style that will resonate with you.
 The more you know and understand yourself, the more effective your efforts will be.”